veronalabs/onboarding/README.md

 ### Register() method

-After passing rquired data to the above methods, add this code the main page of your plugin:
+After passing required data to the above methods, add this code to the main page of your plugin:

 ```